 Additional items which are specific to the organization may need to be included, such as:

-- internal transport routes and pedestrian walkways (e.g., fork-lift truck operations);
+- Internal transport routes and pedestrian walkways (e.g., fork-lift truck operations);

-- the correct use of PPE and maintenance procedures;
+- The correct use of PPE and maintenance procedures;

-- manual handling techniques and procedures;
+- Manual handling techniques and procedures;

 It is very important to stress that the content of the induction course should be subject to constant review and update following an accident investigation, new legislation, changes in the findings of a risk assessment, or the introduction of new plants or processes.

-Job Specific training
+What is Job Specific training?

 Job-specific training ensures that employees safely undertake their job.
 Such training, therefore, is a form of skill training and is often best done ‘ on the job ’ – sometimes known as ‘ toolbox training.’
 Details of the safe work system or, in more hazardous jobs, a permit-to-work system should be covered.
 In addition to normal safety procedures, emergency procedures and the correct use of PPE must also be included.
 The results of risk assessments are very useful in developing this type of training.
 It is important that any common causes of human errors (e.g., discovered as a result of an accident investigation), and any standard safety checks or maintenance requirements are addressed.